 Purpura simplex is extremely common.
 The cause and mechanism are unknown.
 Purpura simplex may represent a heterogeneous group of disorders or merely a variation of normal.

 Bruises develop on the thighs, buttocks, and upper arms in people without known trauma.
 The history usually reveals no other abnormal bleeding, but easy bruising may be present in family members.
 Serious bleeding does not occur.

-No drug prevents the bruising; patients are often advised to avoid aspirin and aspirin-containing drugs, but there is no evidence that bruising is related to or worsened by their use.
+No drug prevents the bruising, and no treatment is needed.
+Patients are often advised to avoid aspirin and aspirin-containing medications.
 Patients should be reassured that the condition is not serious.

 |Drug Name||Select Trade|

 |Anacin Adult Low Strength, Aspergum, Aspir-Low, Aspirtab , Aspir-Trin , Bayer Advanced Aspirin, Bayer Aspirin, Bayer Aspirin Extra Strength, Bayer Aspirin Plus, Bayer Aspirin Regimen, Bayer Children's Aspirin, Bayer Extra Strength, Bayer Extra Strength Plus, Bayer Genuine Aspirin, Bayer Low Dose Aspirin Regimen, Bayer Womens Aspirin , BeneHealth Aspirin, Bufferin, Bufferin Extra Strength, Bufferin Low Dose, DURLAZA, Easprin , Ecotrin, Ecotrin Low Strength, Genacote, Halfprin, MiniPrin, St. Joseph Adult Low Strength, St. Joseph Aspirin, VAZALORE, Zero Order Release Aspirin, ZORprin|